Camp Anniston (1) |

 (1898 - 1899), Huntsville

-A Spanish-American War training and winter camp, later renamed Camp Albert G. Forse.
-Troops were encamped in various locations throughout the city: "Oaklawn" on the Meridian Pike, the Sullivan home on Greene and Randolph Streets, at Brahan Spring, the Moore home (location ?), the Chapman farm (location ?), the Steele home (location ?), Moore's Grove, College Grove near Randolph Street, Calhoun Grove, McCalley Grove, and in West Huntsville.
+A Spanish-American War winter camp, later renamed Camp Albert G. Forse.
+Troops were encamped in various locations throughout the city: the Robinson home at 2709 Meridian Pike; "Oaklawn" (location ?); the Sullivan home on Greene and Randolph Streets; Brahan Spring Park (cavalry) in South Huntsville; the Moore home (location ?); the Chapman farm (location ?); the Steele home at 808 Maysville Road (general HQ); Moore's Grove (hospital camp); College Grove near Randolph Street; Calhoun Grove; McCalley Grove; and in West Huntsville.
+The Medical Suppy House headquarters was on Holmes Street.

 Decatur Fort